-UPnP is short for Universal Plug and Play.
-It’s a protocol that lets UPnP-enabled devices on your network automatically discover and communicate with each other, as well as create more direct channels of communication with the internet.
+Universal Plug and Play (UPnP) is a protocol that lets UPnP-enabled devices on your network to automatically discover and communicate with each other, as well as create more direct channels of communication with the internet.

 Turn UPnP on or off

 3. Turn UPnP on or off.

 UPnP is enabled by default.
 It allows devices on your network to communicate with less friction, both with the internet and with other devices on your local network.